i2bc/SURFMAP/README.md

   -d D              Output directory where all files will be written.
 Defaults to &apos;./output_SURFMAP_$pdb_$tomap&apos; with $pdb and $tomap based on
                     -pdb and -tomap given values
   -s S              Value defining the size of a grid cell.
 The value must be a multiple of 180.
 Defaults to 5.0.
+  --elec-max-value ELEC_MAX_VALUE
-  --color-max-val   Maximum value to be used for the electrostatics color scale.
-The value will be converted as an absolute value to make the scale symetric
+                        Maximum value to be used for the electrostatics color scale.
+The value will be converted as an absolute value to make the scale symetric around 0.
-                    around 0.
 For instance, a value of 5.63 will scale the electrosctatics color values from -5.63 to 5.63.
+  --bfactor-min-value BFACTOR_MIN_VALUE
+                        Minimum value to be used for the bfactor color scale.
+  --bfactor-max-value BFACTOR_MAX_VALUE
+                        Maximum value to be used for the bfactor color scale.
   --nosmooth        If chosen, the resulted maps are not smoothed (careful: this option should be used only for discrete values!)
   --png             If chosen, a map in png format is computed (default: only pdf format is generated) --keep            If chosen, all intermediary files are kept in the output (default: only final text matrix and pdf map are kept)